Imjin War: First Division attack

-On the morning of 25 May 1592, the First Division arrived at the Dongnae Fortress.
+On the morning of 25 May 1592, the Japanese First Division arrived at the Dongnae Fortress.
 Konishi sent a message to Song Sang-hyeon, the commander of the fortress, explaining to him that his objective was the conquest of China and if the Koreans would just submit, their lives would be spared.
 Song replied, "It is easy for me to die, but difficult to let you pass", which led Konishi to order that no prisoners be taken to punish Song for his defiance.
 The resulting siege of Dongnae lasted twelve hours, killed 3,000, and resulted in a Japanese victory.
-The Japanese took no prisoners and killed everyone at Dongnae, civilian and military, even killing all of the cats and dogs there.
-Konishi's intention was to terrify the Koreans into submission by showing them what the price of resisting Japan was, but he instead stimulated Korean resistance, as ordinary Koreans were enraged at an enemy who invaded without provocation and behaved so brutally.
+The Japanese took no prisoners and killed everyone at Dongnae, including civilians and even cats and dogs.
+Konishi's sought to terrify the Koreans, but he instead stimulated Korean resistance, as ordinary Koreans were enraged.

-After taking Dongnae, Konishi took the castle of Miryang, which he followed up by taking Daegu, which surrendered without opposition as the Koreans were concentrating their army further north.
-Having crossed the Nakdong River, Konishi learned that the Koreans were concentrating their troops at Sangju.
-In the meantime, desperate Korean envoys had been sent to the Forbidden City in Beijing to ask the Wanli Emperor to protect his loyal tributaries in Korea by sending an army to drive out the Japanese.
+After taking Dongnae, Konishi took the castle of Miryang, which he followed up by taking Daegu, which surrendered without opposition.
+After crossing the Nakdong River, Konishi learned that the Koreans were concentrating their troops at Sangju.
+In the meantime, Korean envoys had been sent to the China to ask the Wanli Emperor to protect his tributaries in Korea by sending an army to drive out the Japanese.
 The Chinese assured the Koreans that an army would be sent, but they were engaged in a major war in Ningxia, and the Koreans would have to wait for the arrival of their assistance.

 Occupation of Gyeongsang Province

 Katō Kiyomasa's Second Division landed in Busan on 27 May, and Kuroda Nagamasa's Third Division, west of Nakdong River, on 28 May.
 The Second Division took the abandoned city of Tongdo on 28 May, and captured Gyeongju on 30 May.
-The Third Division, upon landing, captured nearby Kim hae castle by keeping the defenders under pressure with gunfire while building ramps up to the walls with bundles of crops.
-By 3 June, the Third Division captured Unsan, Changnyeong, Hyeonpung, and Seongju.
-Meanwhile, Konishi Yukinaga's First Division passed the Yangsan mountain fortress (captured on the night of the Siege of Dongnae, when its defenders fled after the Japanese scouting parties fired their arquebuses), and captured Miryang castle on the afternoon of 26 May.
+The Third Division captured nearby Kim hae soon after landing.
+By 3 June, the Third Division also captured Unsan, Changnyeong, Hyeonpung, and Seongju.
+Meanwhile, Konishi Yukinaga's First Division passed the previously captured Yangsan mountain fortress, and captured Miryang castle on the afternoon of 26 May.
 The First Division secured the Cheongdo fortress in the next few days, and destroyed the city of Daegu.
 By 3 June, the First Division crossed the Nakdong River, and stopped at Seonsan mountain.